TeamNote

-TeamNote is a mobile-first business communication and collaboration software developed by the Hong Kong based technology company TeamNote Limited.
-TeamNote as a product is usually sold as a white label solution to corporations and deployed in a private cloud or an on-premises server.
+TeamNote is a mobile-first business communication and collaboration software developed by the Hong Kong–based technology company TeamNote Limited.
+TeamNote is a product that is provided as a white label solution to corporations and deployed in a private cloud or an on-premises server.
 It allows users to send text messages and voice messages, share images, documents, user locations, and other content.
-It is not available for download on App Store (iOS) or in Google Play.
-TeamNote adds new users by sending out links or manually deploying the app out.
+It is not available for download on the iOS App Store or in Google Play.
+TeamNote adds new users by sending out links or manual deployment.

 Features

 TeamNote offers standardized communication features, customizable workflow modules and system integration.
 The primary features of TeamNote are instant messaging including text and voice, individual and group chat mode, as well as news announcements organized by top management.
-Also, it offers GPS location tracking, polling or voting, task assignments, photo reporting, sales reporting in chat rooms and share training manual.
+It also offers GPS location tracking, polling or voting, task assignments, photo reporting, sales reporting in chat rooms and share training manual.
 In addition, TeamNote also has customized features such as form filling, HR tasks, job dispatch, and duty roster.